Structure theory of Rack-Bialgebras: Several bialgebras

 \section{Several bialgebras}

 In the following, let $K$ be an associative commutative unital ring containing all the rational numbers.
 The symbol $\otimes$ will always denote the tensor product of $K$-modules over $K$.
 For any coalgebra $(C,\Delta)$ over $K$, we shall use Sweedler's notation $\Delta(a)=\sum_{(a)}a^{(1)}\otimes a^{(2)}$ for any $a\in A$.
-We will feel free to suppress the sum-sign in Sweedler's notation in complicated formulas for typographical reasons.
 See also Appendix \ref{AppCoalgebras} for a survey on definitions and notations in coalgebra theory.